Flipping a Four: What to Do When the Unexpected Happens

 In other words, it wasn’t just one thing, or one rower that caused the crash to starboard and the eventual flip.

 I’d guess that most people who flip a boat don’t have an existential awakening as they hang on an oar for floatation … but as my NK headset gave me a tethered lifeline to the boat (the cox box cup works upside down!), and my legs started the eggbeater kick I learned as a kid, I looked up from the spot where the Anacostia meets the Potomac and saw the Washington Monument, Reagan National Airport, Hains Point, National Defense University, and Joint Base Anacostia-Bolling.
-I thought of the thousands of times I’d been right on that spot, but never in that spot.
+The shock of the spill took my breath away – surprising since I’m a confident swimmer with long-distance open water swims experience.
+But then I thought of the thousands of times I’d been right on that spot, but never in that spot.
 The water was refreshing, and a bit clearer/cleaner than I expected.
 I didn’t want to get out.

 Then I heard the coach giving directions, and I checked in with the rest of the crew.
 Was everyone breathing?
 Yes.
 Was everyone ok?
 Yes.